Product Information Management (PIM):

 These different cases are at best slightly frustrating and at worst can lead to the abandonment of the purchase.
 Whether it is one or the other, our Product Experience with this brand won’t leave us with an unforgettable memory...

-It is therefore to improve this Product Experience on all distribution channels that brands use PIM (Product Information Management).
-To solve the small anomalies mentioned above?
-Yes, but for so many other reasons that we reveal here.
+Brands use Product Information Management to improve their Product Experience across all channels.
+To resolve the small anomalies mentioned above?
+Yes, but for so many other reasons, which we'll explain here.

 To improve the quality of product data